Soybilgen/PersonalPage/content/authors/admin/_index.md

 - Visitors
 ---

-I am a data analyst in the The Governance and Local Development Institute at the Gothenburg University.
-I am also a freelance data scientist.

-I have a PhD in Economics.
+I am a PhD level economist working as a data scientist at Sambla Group.
 My main interests are applied econometrics and data science.
-My research agenda is mostly focus on developing linear and machine learning models to predict macroeconomic and financial variables.
-I am also interested in evaluating Turkish economy using panel and time series analysis.
+My  work and research agenda is mostly focus on developing linear and machine learning models in time series framework.

-I also assist NGOs and businesses in developing predictive models, deriving useful insights from their collected data, and conducting economic impact analysis.
-I am always open to new challenges and business opportunities.
-Please free to contact me.

 My Interests: Time-Series/Panel Data Analysis, Macroeconomic/Financial Forecasting, Machine Learning, and Data Visualization.